nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | 1.
 Usage of three ArrayList to store anime index, Episode, and Notes **(current design)**     | - Easy to reference objects within ArrayList using its index and it is easy to implement | - Require to synchronise the three ArrayList so the same index reference the components of the same bookmark entry |
 | 2.
 Use a `BookmarkManager` to handle bookmark features                  | - Do not need to maintain multiple Arraylist    | - One extra layer of unnecessary abstraction (nesting), while introducing more coupling and dependency.  |

-While both alternatives have their own benefits, we have decided to use **three ArrayList to keep the information of the bookmark entries**.
+While both approaches have their own benefits, we have decided to use **three ArrayList to keep the information of the bookmark entries**.
 Considering the structure of how bookmark is within the workspace, we prefer to directly use the bookmark as the bookmark manager will create another layer of unrequired abstraction.

 <br/>